zoopit/z-grid/readme.md

 ###Readme
-Z grid is a CSS flexible grid inspired by flexbox model using the calc() function.
+Z-Grid is a CSS flexible grid inspired(ish) by flexbox model using the calc() function.